Mafic Vs. Felsic - The Difference Between Mafic and Felsic

 Examples of Felsic and Mafic Rocks

-Some examples of felsic rocks include:
+Examples of felsic rocks include

-Some examples of mafic rocks include:
+Examples of mafic rocks include

 • Basalt